MyBord/mybord-client/docs/projectManagement.md

   * should display empty notification if user has no cards / when first registers
   * create error if server is down
+  * when error boundary is triggered, you get a white screen

 ### B. High - MVP